Skip to content

 print("echo" in reg) # True

-print(len(reg)) # Number of registered actions
+print(len(reg)) # Number of registered skills

 python